 When you change the unit from “seat” to “person whose output stepped up,” the picture you’ve been staring at goes from flat to lopsided.
 Most of your seats are producing nothing.
 A small number of seats are producing the equivalent of a hire.
 The average across both groups is the small, polite number on your slide.
 The average is not what’s happening.

 The data on this is consistent across every credible source.
 The Federal Reserve’s 2025 labor study put the average AI productivity gain across all users at 5.4% of work hours, about two hours a week on a forty-hour schedule.
 Underneath that average, OpenAI’s own engagement data shows a 6x gap between power users and everyone else.
 Anthropic’s internal study found Claude in 60% of work and a 50% perceived productivity boost, with the gains piled up in a minority of roles.
+That roundup read as a list of credible-but-contrarian sources a year ago; it doesn’t anymore.
+Anthropic has since become the enterprise default, taking roughly 40% of enterprise AI spend by the meter and more than half the enterprise coding market.
+The data isn’t a brave outlier’s argument now.
+It’s the mainstream describing itself.
 The shape is the same wherever anyone has bothered to measure it carefully.
 A small head, a long tail, and a published average that hides both.

 Once you’ve seen the shape, the dashboard becomes useful for what it actually is: a count of badges issued.
 It stops being a measure of the program.
 The program is happening somewhere else.